 - Building and site designed as part of an integrated campus master plan, incorporating a future quadrangle and greenway to enhance the pedestrian-friendly nature of the complex.

-- NASA Building 4220 has been awarded LEED Silver certification from the USGBC.
-Some sustainable features include solar photovoltaic panels, HVAC energy recovery units, a rainwater collection cistern supplying irrigation water, permeable hardscape plaza pavers, and native landscaping.
+- Dual-certified with the U.S. Green Building Council and Green Building Initiative.
+Some sustainable features include solar photo-voltaic panels, HVAC energy recovery units, a rainwater collection cistern supplying irrigation water, permeable hard-scape plaza pavers, and native landscaping.